shawnrhoads/gu-psyc-347/docs/index.md

 | Exercise | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/shawnrhoads/gu-psyc-347/blob/master/docs/module-03-02_RL-Exercises.ipynb) | [![view](https://github.com/shawnrhoads/gu-psyc-347/actions/workflows/deploy-book.yml/badge.svg)](https://shawnrhoads.github.io/gu-psyc-347/module-03-02_RL-Exercises.html) |

 ## Acknowledgments 🙏
 I am grateful to [Dr. Deborah Sterns](https://deborahstearns.blogspot.com/), [Joscelin Rocha-Hidalgo](https://www.joscelinrocha.com/), and the [Georgetown Center for New Designs in Learning & Scholarship (CNDLS)](https://cndls.georgetown.edu/) for allowing me to use their teaching resources throughout the development of this syllabus.
-The format of this course was largely inspired by the [MIND Computational Summer School](https://mindsummerschool.org/), [Neuromatch Academy](https://neuromatch.io/academy/), Dr. Maximilian Risenhuber's Computational Neuroscience course, Dr. Robert C. Wilson's [Modeling the Mind course](http://u.arizona.edu/~bob/web_NSCS344/), Dr. Luke J. Chang's [DartBrains Jupyter Book](https://dartbrains.org/content/intro.html), the research conducted in the [Laboratory on Social and Affective Neuroscience](https://abigailmarsh.com/lab), and the countless conversations with my colleagues about the selected topics.
+I am also grateful to the [Project Jupyter](https://jupyter.org/) for making it possible to create and share these materials in a Jupyter Book.
+I am also grateful to [Lin Gan](https://github.com/gllg4009) for her contributions and feedback in making enhancements to these materials.
+The format of this course was largely inspired by the [MIND Computational Summer School](https://mindsummerschool.org/), [Neuromatch Academy](https://academy.neuromatch.io/), Dr. Maximilian Risenhuber's Computational Neuroscience course, Dr. Robert C. Wilson's [Modeling the Mind course](http://u.arizona.edu/~bob/web_NSCS344/), Dr. Luke J. Chang's [DartBrains Jupyter Book](https://dartbrains.org/content/intro.html), the research conducted in the [Laboratory on Social and Affective Neuroscience](https://aamarsh.wordpress.com/lab/), and the countless conversations with my colleagues about the selected topics.

 ## Contributing 🙋‍♀️
 Please visit [this page](https://shawnrhoads.github.io/gu-psyc-347/module-00-06_Contributing.html) if you would like to help me improve and/or expand the content in this Jupyter Book!